doxigo/git-ip-guard/README.md

 To manually test with different locations:
 1. Switch to a VPN location (try a sanctioned country like Russia)
-2. Update the IP cache: `curl -s https://ipinfo.io > /tmp/git_ip_cache`
-3. Run the test script again
+2. Run the test script again

 ## Sanctioned Countries/Regions